Andre-Grassi/ClickFast/README.md

 # ClickFast
-An application made with React that measures how fast you can click
+A web application made with React that measures how fast you can click